Trump administration seeks to block full SNAP payments for November

 The court filing came even as the U.S. Department of Agriculture said in a memo to states that it’s working to make funds available Friday for full monthly SNAP benefits.

-California and Wisconsin said some SNAP recipients already received their full November payments overnight on Thursday.
+Officials in California, New Jersey and Wisconsin confirmed that some SNAP recipients already received their full November payments.

 Uncertainty remains for many SNAP recipients